 If you choose to automate your documentation using one of these specifications, it likely will be a separate site that showcases your endpoints and provides API interactivity.
 You’ll still need to write many more pages of documentation about how to actually use your API.

 Having multiple documentation outputs (rather than one seamless whole) presents a challenge when creating and publishing API documentation.
-I explore this challenge in more depth in Combining Swagger’s reference output with user guide docs.
+I explore this challenge in more depth in Integrating Swagger UI with the rest of your docs.